 We recently wrote about budgeting for a fixer-upper.
 This can save you money, and you may be able to spread out the expenditures by doing the repairs over time.
 You have to be willing to bear with the inconvenience of living in the midst of construction, but the biggest hurdle is finding the right contractor.

 This is an area that has long been ripe for rip-offs, and horror stories abound.
-Naturally, people are hesitant to engage in major construction.
-We provide a helpful and thorough process in order to give you peace of mind and confidence when you are ready to make the hiring decision.
+Naturally, people are hesitant to engage in significant construction.
+We provide a helpful and thorough process to give you peace of mind and confidence when you are ready to make the hiring decision.

 Many people ask friends and families for recommendations.
 Does one name keep popping up?
-This is a very good sign.
+This is an excellent sign.
 Ask what type of work was done, since a contractor may be proficient in one area, but lacking in others.

 This is a good start, but insufficient.
 You can see if the contractor is part of the The National Association of the Remodeling Industry (NARI), whose members are required to follow a Code of Ethics and Standards or Practice.